WS 26.102

 Plural Natures, Contested Cultures: Critical Reflections and Pluriversal Approaches to Alpine ConservationScheduled

-Balling, JessicaCo-Convener(s)
+Balling, JessicaCo-chair(s)

-No co-convener(s) nominatedThematic Focus
+No co-chair(s) nominatedThematic Focus

 Conservation, Culture, Sustainable Development, TourismKeywords